EricZimmermann/iSight/README.md

 The project is divided into 3 main components, the deep learning algorithm, the backend, the app (android).
 All these element work together, making use of REST APIs, to efficiently communicate results.

+__Java 1.8 and Android APK 29__ were used for the Android application. __Python 3.6__ was used for the flask backend and deep learning components.

 ## Installation
 The project can be installed from source for development or personal usage.<br>
 ```